jboucher154/WoltApp2024/README.md

 ## Tests

-Tests are written for the individual functions in the 'test_fucntion.py' file.
+Tests are written for the individual functions in the 'test_functions.py' file.
 Tests that use a test client from FastAPI are in the 'test_app.py' file

-To run tests:
+To run tests in the venv:

 from project root run:
 > pytest